turingschool-examples/viewing_party_lite/README.md

 # Viewing Party

-Let watch movies!
-Viewing Party Application coordinates movie viewing parties!
-Want to watch a movie with others?
-This application enables it's users to be be added into existing viewing parties or hosting some themselves!
-All you have to do is register!
+Lets watch movies!
+The Viewing Party Lite application enables its users to explore movie options, create a viewing party events for themselves, and inviting other users of the application.
 This application utilizes the consumption of a public movie API to make a working application.
-For this application to work you will need to register for a [movie_api_key](https://developers.themoviedb.org/3/getting-started/introduction).
+For this application to work you will need to register for a [movie_api_key](https://developers.themoviedb.org/3/getting-started/introduction) and follow the steps [here](#Register).

 ## Ruby/Rails version